boris-gans/thefuck/ISSUE_SUBMISSION.md

 ```

 **Other:**
 This issue has been reported numerous times (#1508, #1501, #1491, #1489, etc.).
 Although this is a very easy fix which people have already explained (notably @ierezell on issue #1489), I figured it was an oppurtunity to also improve the documentation and create an installation guide.
-I might be a bit dull but it took me a little while to figure this out.
+I might be a bit dull but it took me a little while to figure this out, so I thought it'd be helpful for our windows friends.